 What Sparks Poetry is a serialized feature in which we invite poets to explore experiences and ideas that spark new poems.
-In the newest series, The Poems of Others II, twenty-four poets pay homage to the poems that led them to write.

 POETRY DAILY MS 3E4 4400 University Drive Fairfax, VA 22030